Ryan and Pelosi back 'Team Scalise'

 But as several voices supportive of President Donald Trump, like former House Speaker Newt Gingrich, drew lines between anti-Trump rhetoric and the shooting, Pelosi pushed back earlier Thursday, arguing the Republican insistence that Democratic rhetoric was to blame for the shooting rang hollow, given the long record of "vitriolic" language from the Republican side of the aisle.

-The alleged gunman expressed deep-seated opposition to Republicans on social media and identified himself as a supporter of Sen. Bernie Sanders.
+The alleged gunman expressed intense opposition to Republicans on social media and identified himself as a supporter of Sen. Bernie Sanders.

 Sanders took to the Senate floor on Wednesday to say the gunman had "apparently volunteered" for his campaign.
 He said the shooting "sickened" him and stressed his commitment to nonviolent action.